13th Guards Poltavaskaya

 SERVICE or WALKING OUT boards would have been worn when not on active field duty.
 The boards were in branch colours and piped in secondary branch colours, ie for Rifle units the whole board was coloured magenta and the piping was in black.
 Unit numerals were often stencilled on the service boards.

 From left.
-Rifle unit field-Krasnoarmyeets (Pte), Rifle unit field-Starshiy Serzhant (Senior Sgt), Rifle unit service-(Senior Sgt), Armoured unit field (Pte)
+Rifle unit field-Krasnoarmyeets (Pte), Rifle unit field-Starshiy Serzhant (Senior Sgt), Rifle unit service-(Senior Sgt), Armoured unit field (Pte) and Rifle unit field (Pte) sew on type pogonii.

 See INSIGNIA Section for more information on Rank and Insignia.